 Segment is not an ETL solution in the strict sense either.
 But it is an attractive alternative for beginners who want to better understand their customers.
 Unlike typical ETL systems, the startup founded in San Francisco, with around 100 million dollars raised to date, focuses exclusively on customer data.
 Well-known companies like Levi’s, Trivago, and IBM use Segment to achieve a company-wide and uniform understanding of their customers.
 However, with prices starting at $120 a month, Segment is also an option for smaller businesses.

-The solution is marketed as a “Customer Data Infrastructure” platform.
+The solution markets itself as a “Customer Data Infrastructure” platform.
 It allows companies to bring all customer information, regardless of where it originates and where they store it, to a common denominator.
 The service enables automated data integration with more than 200 systems.
 Developers can also integrate Segment’s native SDKs (Software Development Kit) into their apps.
 And record all user actions and logs themselves.

 In conclusion, leading companies in a wide variety of industries have one thing in common.
 They have a clear and detailed understanding of their customers.
 Therefore, they continually adapt when customer behavior changes in order to continually optimize their products, services, sales, and marketing initiatives.